Home

 Many offer special appeal to older adults because the loan advances, which are not taxable, generally do not affect Social Security or Medicare benefits.

-Depending on the plan, reverse mortgages generally allow homeowners to retain title to their homes until they permanently move, sell their home, die, or reach the end of a pre-selected loan term.
+Depending on the plan, this type of mortgage generally allow homeowners to retain title to their homes until they permanently move, sell their home, die, or reach the end of a pre-selected loan term.

 Generally, a move is considered permanent when the homeowner has not lived in the home for 12 consecutive months.
 So, for example, a person could live in a nursing home or other medical facility for up to 12 months before the mortgage would be due.